ShriniwasMahajan/python_text_to_speech/README.md

 # python_text_to_speech
-A simple program in python which converts text of a language to speech.
+This is a Python program that can effectively convert text in any of the available languages into high-quality human speech using the gTTS library.